fjnn/hvl-ele201/_pages/network-lectures/l1-intro.md

     Switch(config-line)# exit
     Switch(config)#
     ```
-    To move from any subconfiguration mode directly back to priviliged EXEC mode use the `end` command.
+    To move from any subconfiguration mode directly back to privileged EXEC mode use the `end` command.
     ```
     Switch(config-line)# end
     Switch#